 Messages can be composed with one of the following operations: crypt and scrypt represent asymmetric and symmetric encryption, respectively.
-In both cases, the key (first argument) can be any message, allowing for composed keys and expressions like as pk(A) as keys.
-For convenience, we also use the common notation and write $\{m\}k$ instead of crypt k m, and $\{m\}k$ instead of scrypt k m. inv(M) represents the private key belonging to a public key, where we allow arbitrary message terms as an argument (as in inv(pk(A))).
-The concatenation of a list of messages is denoted by cat.
-In the examples, we omit the cat and the list brackets.
-We can apply any of the given function symbols of $\mathcal{F}$ to a message.

-Consider for instance the concrete message $\{na_3, b\}{pk(a)}$ in our convenient notation; technically this may look as follows (for a suitable labeling and numbering):

-crypt (pk (agent (honest, 1))) (cat [nonce (na, 3), agent (dishonest, 2)]).

-As we can see here, we have used two labels, honest and dishonest, for agents.
-This represents the default abstraction for agents that we use in the abstract model.
-We assume that whatever abstraction is chosen for the agents must be a refinement of this standard abstraction.
-This allows us to distinguish honest and dishonest agents throughout the reference model.
+We also simply write $\{m\}k$ for crypt k m, and $\{[m]\}k$ for scrypt k m. inv(M) represents the private key belonging to a public key. cat denotes concatenation.
+For readability, we omit the cat and the list brackets.
+For instance the term $\{na_3, b\}{pk(a)}$ is convenient notation for the following more technical message (for given labeling and numbering): crypt (pk (agent (honest, 1))) (cat [nonce (na, 3), agent (dishonest, 2)]).
+Here we have used two labels, honest and dishonest, for agents.
+This represents the default abstraction for agents in the abstract model.
+We require that the abstraction for the agents is a refinement of the default abstraction.
+We use this labeling to distinguish honest and dishonest agents also in the reference model.

-The inductively defined datatype is interpreted like a term in the free term algebra, i.e. syntactically different terms are interpreted as being different.
-We do not consider any algebraic properties of messages in this paper.

-We use the standard notion of matching messages: a ground message s (i.e. one that contains no variables) matches a message t if and only if there is a substitution $\sigma$ of all variables of t such that $s = t\sigma$ .
+We use the standard notion of matching messages.
 The constructors like agent here enforce a typing regime: typed variables can only be matched with atomic messages of the same type.
-Note that only untyped variables can be matched with composed messages.
-In rules for honest agents, we only used typed variables.
-Such a typed model which is standard in protocol verification, even in interactive verification with Isabelle [23,3], considerably simplifies the verification task.
-The typing can be justified by tagging as in [17].
+Only untyped variables can be matched with composed messages.
+In rules for honest agents, we only use typed variables.
+Such a typed model which is standard in protocol verification, even in interactive verification with Isabelle [26,3], considerably simplifies the verification task.
+The typing can be justified by tagging as in [19].

-2.2 Events and Traces

-We define the set of events again as an inductive datatype, based on messages: Definition 2.
-The set of events is defined as follows:
+Events and Traces.
+We define the set of events also as an inductive datatype, based on messages: